andreaswallberg/Ecological-Genomics-Northern-Krill/Population_genomics-Divergence/README.md

 If the script is used to compute distances from SNPs but not full sequences, the distance matrix can be rescaled manually to produce per-base distances between samples (i.e. dXY).
 For each cell in the distance matrix, take:

-	differences = ( distance * number of SNPs ) / 2 # If each SNP position in a diploid dataset is represented by two symbols, divide by two as in this example distance = differences / number of accessible sites
+	differences = ( distance * number of SNP positions ) / 2 # If each SNP position in a diploid dataset is represented by two symbols, divide by two as in this example distance = differences / number of accessible sites